jmelika/Nmap-Parser/README.md

 ## CPAN Installation (recommended)
-The easiest way to install a Perl module is to use span.
+The easiest way to install a Perl module is to use cpan.
 Run this in the command prompt to install directly from CPAN (may need root priviledges):

 	$ perl -MCPAN -e 'install Nmap::Parser'
 	# or cpan bin